What Is a Monte Carlo Simulation and How Does It Work?

 Monte Carlo Chart: When

-The second Monte Carlo chart that is featured in the premium analytics module has a single purpose – to tell you when you can expect the team to finish a specific number of assignments that you are yet to start working on.
+The second Monte Carlo chart that is featured in the analytics module has a single purpose – to tell you when you can expect the team to finish a specific number of assignments that you are yet to start working on.

 It has an identical structure to the Monte Carlo: How Many and works in the same way.
 The only structural difference concerns the significance of the percentiles that line the last chart in the view.
 Unlike in the Monte Carlo: How Many chart, they are increasing from left to right, instead of decreasing.
 This refers to the fact that the further you go in time, the greater the certainty of the 100 work items upon which the simulation is based to be completed.

-NOTE: It is important to note that if the characteristics of the team that generated the historical data changes (eg. new team member is added), the simulation produced from the data will no longer be valid.
+NOTE: It is important to note that if the characteristics of the team that generated the historical data change (eg. new team member is added), the simulation produced from the data will no longer be valid.

 The Monte Carlo: When can be extremely useful for portfolio management.
 For example, when you are trying to plan your feature development roadmap for the next six months, you can open your dedicated project board and filter the number of features you wish to see completed and the starting date of your simulation.

-*This filter is global for all premium analytics and will apply the same filter criteria if you choose to switch between the different charts.
+*This filter is global for all analytics and will apply the same filter criteria if you choose to switch between the different charts.

 You can include and exclude different stages of your workflow from the historical data, to experiment with different possible conclusions.